meilisearch/specifications/text/0123-settings-api.md

 Each setting is exposed as a sub-resource of the `indexes/:index_uid/settings` endpoints. e.g. The ranking rules setting of a Meilisearch index is exposed at `indexes/:index_uid/settings/ranking-rules`.

+Some setting changes cause a complete re-indexing of the documents.
+See [4.1.
+Triggering Documents Re-indexing](#41-triggering-documents-re-indexing).

 ### 3.2.
 API Endpoints Definition

 Manipulate all settings of a Meilisearch index.